What is the Minister's Housing Allowance?

 - The fair rental value of the home (furnished, plus utilities)

 During Working Years

 For tax purposes, ministers are eligible for a housing allowance on their ministerial earnings.
 This designation can be made only in advance and should be made in writing by the church before the start of each year for tax purposes.

-As a qualified 403(b)(9) church plan, CBF Church Benefits can facilitate housing allowance for retired ministers (within IRS limits).
+As a qualified 403(b)(9) church plan, CBF Church Benefits Board (CBB) can facilitate housing allowance for retired ministers (within IRS limits).
 This housing allowance is not subject to Social Security taxes (SECA).

 For more information about housing allowance qualifications and annual designations, review our Minister's Housing Allowance Guide.